cauchyturing/UCR_Time_Series_Classification_Deep_Learning_Baseline/README.md

 ## Classification Results
 This table provides the testing (not training) classification error rate on 85 UCR time series data sets.
 For more experimental settings please refer to our paper.

 Please note that the 'best' row is not a reasonable peformance measure.
-The MAP score is TODO.
+The MPCE score is TODO.

 |                                |       |        |       |       |         |          |         |       |
 |--------------------------------|-------|--------|-------|-------|---------|----------|---------|-------|